MSc Autism and Neurodivergence

 Students will learn about the presentations and aetiology of intellectual disability or impairment and the impact of these on the individual.
 It also looks at co-morbidity of intellectual impairment with other neurodevelopmental conditions and effective support and services for individuals.
 The module will also consider the social model of disability, as well as examining the importance of neuro-affirmative approaches.
 Students will also consider related issues such as the criminal justice system and safeguarding.

-Research Supervision: MSc students will also have to complete independent and original research leading to a completed research dissertation of 15.000 words.
+MSc students will also have to complete an independent and original research project leading to a completed research dissertation of 15.000 words.
 Students will get supervision with a personal supervisor to guide and support them through their research journey.

-The order of modules on your personal course plan may differ from the above dependent on what optional module you take and went you begin your studies.
+*The order of modules on your personal course plan may differ from the above depending on what optional module you take and whether you begin your studies in September or January.

 Accreditation and Careers